There is no real rule book when it comes to navigating a break up, but one thing is for certain — you need to cut off all communication with your ex.

 Same goes for keeping their phone number accessible!
 In the moments where your grief is crashing hard into you like a wave, it’s hard to have the self-control to not pick up the phone and call/text them.
 This was a routine that you most likely did every day for a period of time, so this is a really tough habit to break.
-Print out my free monthly calendar and give yourself a gold star sticker or simply a check mark for every day that you successfully don’t have contact with this person.
+Print out a monthly calendar and give yourself a gold star sticker or simply a check mark for every day that you successfully don’t have contact with this person.
 You can make profound changes in your life after 30 days of doing something!
-Join the supportive tribe of Fueling Her Further of other women going through a heartbreak and get accountability as your Detox Your Ex!
+Join the supportive tribe of Fueling Her Further on Facebook to connect with other women going through a heartbreak and get accountability as your Detox Your Ex!

 My tip for #3 is make an album in your phone and move all the photos of the two of you into that album.
 That way every time you scroll through your phone photos, you won’t pass a photo of your ex and start crying in public.
 Take it from someone who knows!